coupergateway/couper-examples/environment/README.md

 …
 ```

-It is pretty convenient to have a specific `/info` endpoint providing information about the system.
+## `couper.environment`

-We can get the environment Couper currently runs in with the `couper.environment` variable:
+It is pretty convenient to have a specific `/info` endpoint providing information about the current setup.
+The environment Couper currently runs in can be read from the `couper.environment` variable:

 ```hcl
     endpoint "/info" {